KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ### User tip ![Target icon](/images/05.png) ###

-The target process can be a **Partner process**.
-The partner organisation must have enabled process security (in the Process settings for the target process) to allow your process to interact with the target process.
+1. Remember the target process can be a **Partner process**.
+The partner organisation **must have enabled process security** (in the Process settings for the target process) to allow your process to interact with the target process.

-Use the **Lookup existing process** flag to find a particular instance of the target process at runtime.
-If you select Yes, then you can select a field in the current process which contains the id of the target instance.
+2. Use the **Lookup existing process** flag to find a particular instance of the target process at runtime.
+If you select **Yes**, then you can select a field in the current process which contains the id of the target instance.

-Use **Trigger rules in target instance** to select a field or rule to trigger in the target process.
-Set Execute in series to Yes to ensure server side execution is performed in series instead of in parallel.
+3. Use **Trigger rules in target instance** to select a field or rule to trigger in the target process.
+Set **Execute in series** to **Yes** to ensure server side execution is performed in series instead of in parallel.

-Another feature of this rule is that you can **read data from another process** instance.
-In this case it is advisable to give the title of the rule a title such as Read data from Process X.  Here you click On success mapping and use this area to copy data from the target process to the current process.
+4. Another feature of this rule is that you can **read data from another process** instance.
+In this case it is advisable to give the title of the rule a title such as 'Read data from Process X'.
+Here you click **On success mapping** and use this area to copy data from the target process to the current process.

-Typically the **Start a process** rule is used in the following way:

-- One rule to **initiate a new process instance**

-- **Another Start a process rule** to retrieve information from the new process instance

 ### What's next  ![Idea icon](/images/18.png) ###